alpharaoh/AmongUsBot/README.md

 Please bare with the setup of this process, it will take a moment so make sure to follow each step carefully. <br />
 Firstly, we need to make sure you have python3 and pip3 already installed on your windows machine

-1) Right click on <a href="https://bootstrap.pypa.io/get-pip.py" download>this link</a> and `save link as` (keep it as get-pip.py)
-2) Open your command prompt on windows as administrator
+1) Open your command prompt on windows as administrator
-3) Use the cd command followed by a folder name to navigate to the location of the get-pip.py file. (e.g. cd C:Users/{your computer username}/Downloads/)
-4) Type "py -3 get-pip.py" and wait for pip to install.
-After installation, check whether its installed type "pip3 --version"
-5) Type in these commands in any order, making sure there are no errors
+2) Type "python3", if you don't have it installed, Microsoft Store will open automatically and you can download it from there.
+3) Copy and paste the text below into your command prompt and wait for them all to install

 ```
 python3 -m pip install pytesseract